 GEO compels organizations to set up programs to measure and manage their environmental impacts.
 Over the years, we’ve faced challenges reining in procurement for the variety of stakeholders on course during construction and the tournament, and it’s taken time to improve data collection for metrics like transportation and embedded carbon.

-What are the sustainability initiatives at WM Phoenix Open that you are most proud of?
+What are some key sustainability initiatives at WM Phoenix Open?

 LS: Achieving zero waste feels normal at this point, but we are extremely proud of everything that goes into the planning and execution of that effort.
 From setting annual procurement requirements and engaging a large collection of sponsors and vendors, to training thousands of tournament stakeholders during tournament week, to sorting through everything generated on course, zero waste takes a lot of planning across our company.

 In 2015, we added to our on-course water conservation measures by supporting Bonneville Environmental Foundation’s water restoration projects.
 Six years later, with considerable support from the Thunderbirds and several restoration sponsors, the tournament has restored 325 million gallons of water to Arizona’s waterways.
 We are incredibly proud of how that program has grown to increasingly involve more businesses.

 The WM Phoenix Open also prioritizes greenhouse gas emissions accounting and management, and we were the first tournament to join the UN’s Sports for Climate Action framework.
 We improved our inventory process for 2022 and we hope to see other organizations across the sports industry commit to reducing their greenhouse gas footprint.

 It’s amazing to watch as other brands join our sustainability efforts on course.
 Sponsors are supporting initiatives, vendors are exploring material minimization, and apparel brands are creating tournament-specific products made from recycled content.
 Every major stakeholder group is making important strides to address their event impacts and it’s exciting to help drive that type of coordination.